-- The SRS airbags have been inflated. - The front part of the vehicle (shaded in the illustration) was involved in an accident not of the extent to cause the SRS airbags to inflate - The pad section of the steering wheel or front passenger airbag cover (shaded in the illustration) is scratched, cracked, or otherwise damaged.
+- The SRS airbags have been inflated. - The front part of the vehicle (shaded in the illustration) were involved in an accident that did not cause the SRS airbags to inflate. - The pad section of the steering wheel or front passenger airbag cover (shaded in the illustration) is scratched, cracked, or otherwise damaged.